I remember now...

 Someone once told me that fans had a "romantic view" of how a band creates music.
 Technically, that person was right, of course, but doesn't music exist as a release for both the artist and the audience?
 It's a business, but for those who develop a rabid affinity for a particular work, the words and music speak to them on a level that can't be properly described.

 The music the original lineup of Queensryche poured out of their souls did that for me, you, and thousands of others across the world.
-As Queensryche now finds itself without two of the three primary songwriters from that golden period, I believe it's important to have the original band's story presented with conviction, rekindling that flame of passion from long ago.
+As Queensryche now finds itself without two of the three primary songwriters from that golden period, I believe it's important to have the original band's story preserved and presented.

 So kick back, throw on the EP, The Warning, Rage for Order, Operation: Mindcrime, Empire, Promised Land, Hear in the Now Frontier, and those moments on Tribe where Queensryche was fully reunited, and travel back down the roads to madness with me.